kyma-project/api-gateway/docs/contributor/02-00-path-validation.md

-During insertion, the trie is first traversed to detect collisions: literal and `{*}` nodes are matched segment by segment, and any `{**}` node checks its stored suffixes against the remaining path, to catch overlapping multi-segment matches.
-If any path that is already in the trie can match the new token sequence under these rules, insertion fails with a collision error.
+During insertion, the trie is first traversed to detect collisions: literal and `{*}` nodes are matched segment by segment, and any `{**}` node checks its stored suffixes against the remaining path to catch overlapping multi-segment matches.
+If any path that is already in the trie matches the new token sequence under these rules, insertion fails with a collision error.

 See the diagram, which illustrates an example data structure generated from the following paths: